eagle-provision/eagle-provision/README.md

-# Welcome to the Decentralized Frontier - I'm the Blockchain Developer
+ Welcome to the Decentralized Frontier - I'm the Blockchain Developer
 Greetings, fellow coders and crypto enthusiasts! 🪙 I'm a Blockchain Developer, but you can call me the Chain Architect.
 My world revolves around building decentralized applications (dApps), smart contracts, and diving deep into cryptographic protocols.
-If you're here for distributed systems, consensus algorithms, and some blockchain banter, you’re in the right place!

 ## My Blockchain Stack